Gabby Petito: Everything we know about YouTuber’s murder on ‘dream’ road trip - NewsBreak

 Gabby Petito: Everything we know about YouTuber’s murder on ‘dream’ road trip

-Gabby Petito , 22, the US social media star who went missing in late August during a “dream” cross-country road trip from New York to Oregon with her fiance, Brian Laundrie , 23, has been officially declared the victim of a “homicide” after her body was found in a Wyoming national park on 19 September.
+Gabby Petito , 22, an aspiring social media star who went missing in late August during a “dream” cross-country road trip from New York to Oregon with her fiancé, was strangled to death, and her body found in a Wyoming national park.

-Authorities confirmed two days later that the human remains they found in Grand Teton National Park belonged to Ms Petito.

-In a statement, the FBI said an initial determination by Teton County coroner Dr Brent Blue found that the woman had been murdered but an exact cause of death has not yet been confirmed.
+More than a month later, skeletal human remains found inside the Myakkahatchee Creek Environmental Park in Florida were confirmed to be those of her fiancé Brian Laundrie.
+There had been no trace of him throughout a weeks-long hunt.

 “The FBI and our partners remain dedicated to ensuring that anyone responsible for or complicit in Ms Petito’s death is held accountable for their actions,” special agent in charge Michael Schneider said.